brianhigh/wa-water-quality/data_cleanup_and_export.md

 ### Convert Character Encoding

-Use `sapply` and `iconv` to convert character encoding encoding from latin1 to UTF-8.
+Use `sapply` and `iconv` to convert character encoding from latin1 to UTF-8.

+We "normalize" on a common character set (UTF-8).
+This makes the resulting output files larger since more bytes will be used per character.
+The UTF-8 character set is the default for import into phpMyAdmin.

 ```r